DCU GAA: Sigerson Cup

 DCU senior men's Gaelic football team compete in the Sigerson Cup, while the reserve team competes in the Trench Cup.
 In 2006, with a team that included Conor Mortimer, Bernard Brogan, Seánie Johnston, Declan Lally, Stephen Cluxton, Paul Casey and captained by Bryan Cullen, DCU won the Sigerson Cup for the first time after defeating Queen's University by 0–11 to 1–04 in the final at Parnell Park.
 Mortimer secured the cup for DCU after scoring three points in the last 15 minutes.
-In 2010 DCU won the Sigerson Cup for the second time, after defeating UCC by 1–11 by 0–10.
-The team was captained by Paddy Andrews and also featured Michael Boyle, Philly McMahon, Kevin Nolan, Jonny Cooper, Bryan Cullen David Kelly, Paul Flynn and Cathal Cregg.
-In 2012 DCU won their third Sigerson Cup title in seven years following a 2–17 to 0–7 win over NUI Maynooth in the final.
+In 2010, DCU won the Sigerson Cup for the second time, after defeating UCC by 1–11 by 0–10.
+The team was captained by Paddy Andrews and also featured Michael Boyle, Philly McMahon, Kevin Nolan, Jonny Cooper, Bryan Cullen, David Kelly, Paul Flynn and Cathal Cregg.
+In 2012, DCU won their third Sigerson Cup title in seven years following a 2–17 to 0–7 win over NUI Maynooth in the final.
 Dublin trio Paul Flynn, Dean Rock and Eoghan O'Gara scored 1–11 between them.
 Other members of the team included Michael Boyle, Jonny Cooper, James McCarthy, Colm Begley, Fiontán Ó Curraoin, David Kelly and Michael Murphy.
-In 2015 Colm Begley captained DCU when they won their fourth Sigerson Cup, defeating UCC by 1–14 to 2–10 after extra time in the final.
+In 2015, Begley captained DCU when they won their fourth Sigerson Cup, defeating UCC by 1–14 to 2–10 after extra time in the final.
+Begley was captaining the side in the absence of regular captain Tom Flynn and vice-captain Davey Byrne, after both men were ruled out with injuries.